codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 }
 ```

 Notice that the version of Parse-SDK-Android was 1.25.0 when this documentation was released.
-To find the latest version, check [here](https://jitpack.io/#parse-community/Parse-SDK-Android).
+[Check](https://jitpack.io/#parse-community/Parse-SDK-Android) the latest version.

 Select `Tools -> Android -> Sync Project with Gradle Files` to load the libraries through Gradle.
 When you sync, it will import everything automatically.
 You can see the imported files in the External Libraries folder.